cefet-rj-dal/harbinger/general/har_eval_soft.md

-SoftED provides soft evaluation by matching detections within tolerance windows and measuring partial credit.
-This notebook shows how to compute both hard and soft metrics.
+Overview and objectives: SoftED provides soft evaluation by matching detections to ground truth within tolerance windows and assigning partial credit.
+This notebook shows how to compute both hard and soft metrics and when soft evaluation is more appropriate (e.g., temporal uncertainty around event onset).

 ``` r